Table of Contents:

 - Sewing too fast over thick layers

-- Changing direction without stopping the machine
+- Change direction without stopping the machine

 Maintenance and mechanics: when the machine is at fault